 Santa Clara, CA Kitchen, Bath and Home Renovation Gadi Construction

-The 30% rule for renovations is a general budgeting guideline suggesting that you should not spend more than 30% of your home's current market value on a major renovation project.
-This rule helps homeowners avoid over-improving their property relative to the neighborhood, which can make it difficult to recoup the investment upon sale.
-For example, if your home is worth $300,000, your renovation budget under this rule would cap at approximately $90,000.
-It is a conservative benchmark to maintain financial prudence and ensure the project adds proportional value.
-However, this is a flexible guideline; personal circumstances, local real estate trends, and the specific scope of work should always be considered for a final budget decision.
+The 30% rule in remodeling is a widely cited budgeting guideline suggesting that you should not spend more than 30% of your home's current market value on a major renovation project.
+This rule helps homeowners maintain financial prudence and avoid over-improving their property relative to the neighborhood.
+For example, if your home is worth $300,000, your renovation budget should ideally cap at $90,000.
+This is a general benchmark to help ensure you can recoup a significant portion of your investment upon resale.
+However, it's a flexible guideline; the appropriate budget can vary based on your local real estate market, the scope of work, and your long-term plans for the property.
+Always consult with a professional contractor and real estate agent for tailored advice.

 252 reviews